AlgoMaster Logo

 Intuition

-The simplest way to check if two strings are anagrams: sort both of them and compare.
-If the sorted versions are identical, the original strings must contain the same characters in the same quantities, just in a different order.
+Sort both strings and compare them.
+If the sorted versions are identical, the original strings contain the same characters in the same quantities, only in a different order.
+If they differ at any position, the strings hold different multisets of characters and cannot be anagrams.

 Algorithm